-A new music-theatre show for 12-16 year olds by Kim Moore & Nicholas Bone
+A new music-theatre show for young adults by Kim Moore & Nicholas Bone

-Lost in Music is a new piece of music-theatre for families and young audiences being created by composer Kim Moore and director Nicholas Bone.
-It is being developed in collaboration with Imaginate and Platform with support from Creative Scotland and PRS For Music Foundation.
+Lost in Music is a new piece of music-theatre for young adults and their families being created by composer Kim Moore and director Nicholas Bone.
 Using the myth of Orpheus as its spine, it will be built around interviews with children and adults about what music means to them.

 by Lynda Radley

 Why would an adopted child reject or push away a 'new' family that only wants to love her?
 Attachment theory attempts to explain how inadequately nurtured children can react unexpectedly in certain situations.
 Lynda Radley's new play - first developed at Rough Mix in 2012 - uses puppetry and object manipulation to explore what happens when a child feels she doesn't belong in either her new family or her original one.
 Caitlin Jo's story is told from her point of view and explores vividly her struggle to adapt to a world she finds confusing and difficult.

 Join our mailing list for regular updates about the company's work.